 As a retired member you may be eligible for a health insurance subsidy.
-LAFPP only subsidize the premiums for health plans offered by:
+LAFPP provides a subsidy that may be applied towards premiums for health plans offered by:

 - Los Angeles Police Relief Association (LAPRA); - Los Angeles Firemen's Relief Association (LAFRA); - United Firefighters of Los Angeles City (UFLAC); and - Any State or Federally regulated health plan through the HIPR Program.